NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q9.
 How does the NHS England demand scoping exercise inform the funding process?

-We will ask for you to submit detail of your intention/forward planning to support ongoing discussions across advancing practice, nursing, allied health professions, pharmacy, transformation and workforce planning and intelligence teams, Integrated Care Board (ICB) systems and Higher Education Institute (HEI) partners.
+We will ask for you to submit details of your intention/forward planning to support ongoing discussions across advancing practice, nursing, allied health professions, pharmacy, transformation and workforce planning and intelligence teams, Integrated Care Board (ICB) systems and Higher Education Institute (HEI) partners.
 This helps inform the funding allocation, dependent on HEI capacity.

 Q10.
-I am thinking of employing a trainee advanced practitioner, what is NHS England South East’s funding offer in 24/25?
+I am thinking of employing a trainee advanced practitioner, what is NHS England South East’s funding offer in 26/27?

-- ACP Apprenticeship – Funding for a national Level 7 Advanced Clinical Practice Apprenticeship programme that has a typical length of 36 months is paid via the apprenticeship levy.
-NHS England will provide a supervision fee of £2,600 per annum, per individual paid directly to the employer.
-This must be made available at service level to directly support the supervision of the trainee.
+- ACP Apprenticeship – National mitigation funding for the Level 7 Advanced Clinical Practice Apprenticeship programme, which has a typical length of 36 months is paid to the employer as apprenticeship mitigation funding.
+NHS England will provide a supervision fee of £2,600 per annum (subject to annual inflation), per individual also paid directly to the employer.
+This must be available at service level to directly support trainee supervision.

-Training pathway | Tuition fees | Additional funding |
+| Training pathway | Tuition fees | Additional funding |

-ACP Apprenticeship | N/A (paid by the employer through the apprenticeship levy) | £2,600 per annum to support trainee supervision |
+| ACP Apprenticeship | Apprenticeship mitigation funding paid to the employer through the education funding agreement (EFA) | £2,600 per annum (subject to annual inflation) to support trainee supervision |

-ACP Top-up modules | Tuition fees paid to the HEI for named modules agreed Between NHS England and the employer.
-Modules must be completed within a single academic year and must upskill the individual to fully meet the Multi-professional framework for advanced clinical practice | £2,600 per annum to support trainee supervision |
+| ACP Top-up modules | Tuition fees paid to the HEI for named modules agreed between NHS England and the employer.
+Modules must be completed within a single academic year and must enable individual to fully meet the multi-professional framework for advanced clinical practice | £2,600 (subject to annual inflation) per annum to support trainee supervision |

 Q11.
 I am considering employing a trainee advanced practitioner, why would I choose the apprenticeship route rather than the non-apprenticeship Advanced Clinical Practice MSc programme?